Brabalawuka/RosOnWindows/README.md

 # Install ROS on Windows Tutorial

+This tutorial is for those rookies who are trying to develop ROS on windows yet are suffering from confusing errors.
+ROS installation setps can be found on [Official Microsoft github page](https://ms-iot.github.io/ROSOnWindows/GettingStarted/Setup.html) I am just doing an integration and tried out some useful step you can follow after installation.
+You can skip part on eif you have installed ROS already.

 ## Prerequisite:
 1. Reserve space for the installation
     Reserve 10 GB free space under clean and enpty `c:\opt` before proceeding.